GSA/itvmo/_resources/ai-use-cases-social-security-administration.md

 ---
 highlight: false
 title: AI Use Cases Social Security Administration
-description: The U.S. Social Security Administration (SSA) has developed a comprehensive list of Artificial Intelligence (AI) applications in alignment with Executive Order 13960, titled "Promoting the Use of Trustworthy Artificial Intelligence in the Federal Government."
-This detailed inventory encompasses AI solutions that the SSA employs to further its mission, improve decision-making processes, and deliver benefits to the public.
-These AI applications reflect the SSA's dedication to adopting cutting-edge technology to optimize its functions and services, guaranteeing that social security programs and services are delivered in the most effective and efficient manner.
+description: SSA's inventory encompasses both existing and prospective AI applications, aligning with the agency's mission.
+This initiative reflects the broader commitment to adopting AI in a manner that is responsible, transparent, and aligned with the nation's values and legal frameworks.
 url-link: https://www.ssa.gov/data/SSA-AI-Inv.csv
 publication-date: November 01, 2023
 reading-time: 20